gruntwork-io/terragrunt/README.md

    mechanism to ensure that two team members working on the same Terraform state files do not overwrite each other's changes.
 DynamoDB is part of the [AWS free tier](https://aws.amazon.com/dynamodb/pricing/), so if you're already using AWS, this locking mechanism should be completely free.
 Other locking mechanisms may be added in the future.
-1. **CLI best practices**: Terragrunt also enforces a few CLI best practices.
-For example, you can put your Terraform remote state configuration in a file, and Terragrunt will automatically apply it, preventing team members from accidentally forgetting to enable or misconfiguring remote state.
+1. **Automation**: Terragrunt also enforces automates a few Terraform best practices.
+For example, you can define your Terraform remote state configuration in a file, and Terragrunt will automatically apply it, preventing team members from accidentally forgetting to enable or misconfiguring remote state.

 ## Motivation